nsacyber/HIRS/docs/install/prov/prov-build.md

 # Build Provisioner From Source

+## Install .NET SDK

 The HIRS .NET Provisioner requires the
 [.NET SDK :fontawesome-solid-external-link:](https://learn.microsoft.com/en-us/dotnet/core/install/){:target="_blank"}
 version 10 or later.
 Please follow the instructions from Microsoft for installing the .NET SDK on your system.

 !!! note

+    If you are on a RHEL or Rocky, you can use:<br>
+    ```shell
+    sudo dnf install dotnet-sdk-10.0.x86_64
+    ```

+!!! note

     After installing the .NET SDK, you must restart your terminal for the environment variables to get updated.

+## Build the Provisioner Package

-Most of the build commands work the same way whether they are run from Windows or Linux.
+Most of the build commands for HIRS .NET Provisioner work the same way whether they are run from Windows or Linux.
 Location of where these commands are run matters.
 The directory the command should be run from is included in each section below.

-## Steps to Build

 1. Checkout HIRS from Github
    ```shell